addyosmani/backbone-fundamentals/index.md

 ####Model.set()

 `Model.set()` allows us to pass attributes into an instance of our model.
 Attributes can either be set during initialization or at any time afterwards.
-It's important to avoid trying to set a Model's attributes directly (for example Model.caption = 'A new caption').
+It's important to avoid trying to set a Model's attributes directly (for example, `Model.caption = 'A new caption'`).
 Backbone uses Model.set() to know when to broadcast that a model's data has changed.

 ```javascript